China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 1) Does this change break my existing request logic or output parsing?

-If both answers are clear and concrete — it’s a real signal.
+If both answers are clear and concrete, it’s a true signal.

-Q: What if official model docs in China lag behind releases?
+Q: What if official model docs in China lag behind?

 That’s common.
 Try these:

-1) Check GitHub Releases and technical blogs first — they’re usually faster than official docs.
+1) Prioritize GitHub Releases and technical blogs—they’re usually faster than official docs.

-3) Maintain an internal “Actual Behavior Log” — it’ll become more reliable than any official doc.
+3) Maintain an internal “Actual Behavior Log” for each model.
+It’ll be more accurate—and more actionable—than any official doc.

 Closing Thoughts